Colonial Club: Great War Era

 After the sinking of the Lusitania, military training became the principal activity on campus.
 Only a few of the eating clubs remained open during this time.
 Colonial Club temporarily considered combining with Tiger Inn until the full membership of the various clubs returned to college after the war.
 Almost the entire 1917 section left college to enter various branches of service, and the entirety of the 1919 section was drafted, leading to the closing of the club.
 Several club members perished during World War I, including John G. Agar Jr. '14, Joseph M. Duff Jr. '12, Gordon C. Gregory '18, and Samuel F. Pogue '04.
-Colonial Club's 1920 section managed to revive the club after the war, under the guidance of W. Irving Harris '20 and Harvey S. Firestone, Jr. '20, who later was chairman of the board of the Firestone Tire and Rubber Company.
+Colonial Club's 1920 section managed to revive the club after the war, under the guidance of W. Irving Harris '20 and Harvey S. Firestone Jr. '20, who later was chairman of the board of the Firestone Tire and Rubber Company.

 Great Depression and WWII

 Surprisingly, Colonial Club enjoyed its biggest years in the thirties.
 The original 1933 section of thirty men was the largest that had ever entered the club up to that time, most of whom were students in the university's Politics Department.
 According to the Colonial Club 100th Anniversary Book, the most striking feature of the club proved to be the members' "bland unawareness of the significance of outside events in those days...few believed that the invasion of Manchuria or Hitler's rise to power carried a personal threat to us."

 Colonial Club's tradition of having its formal club dinners in New York began in 1934 in an effort to bring together graduate and undergraduate members.
 The tradition has continued into the 21st century, with member and alumni dinners commonly held at the Princeton Club of New York.

 In the 1940s, Colonial Club continued to hold its place as one of the "Big Five" socially prominent eating clubs, along with Ivy, Cottage, Cap & Gown, and Tiger Inn.
 At the time, 80% of the members came from private preparatory schools, largely in New York, Philadelphia, and Boston, with the primary campus activity being Triangle Club and crew.
-Membership dropped during World War II, with over 18 members ranging from the 1914 section to the 1941 section perishing in the conflict.
+Membership dropped during World War II, with 18 members ranging from the 1914 section to the 1941 section perishing in the conflict.